You have to course correct on a regular basis, or as the peak performance coach Tony Robbins says “2mm shifts”, to get to where you want to be.

 - Once you learn a skill or a trade, pay it forward.
 Above all, mentor another person.
 Humility is the pathway to abundance.
 Furthermore, remember to never give up and always move forward.

-Joseph Varghese aka “The Breakthrough Engineer” is a Peak Performance Coach and Online Marketing Strategist.
-Also, he is the Co-Organizer of the New York Power Team.
+Joseph Varghese aka “The Breakthrough Engineer” is a Growth & Profit Strategist and a Co-Leader of the New York Power Team.
 It’s New York’s largest monthly personal development and leadership community.
 He empowers others to stay focused, driven, and living their highest potential.
 For over 12 years, he is immersed in the science of peak performance, productivity, and gamification.
 As a result, Joseph is a thought leader in the area of peer accountability.